FizzyBall/fizzy_firmware/python/README.md

-The python files should be compatibale with the latest firmware release (see release folder, first numbers represent the date).
-With the exeption of the folder that relates to a specific older release.
+The Python files should be compatible with the latest firmware release (see the release folder; the first numbers represent the date), with the exception of the folder that relates to a specific older release.